International-Meme-Fund/imf-docs/docs/mechanics/cdps.md

 ---

-At its core, our system is similar to OG Aave, users put up assets as collateral and borrow against them.
-Each borrow receives DAI, and each repay returns it to our Morpho multi-market.
-As such the system both scales and unwinds gracefully based on the current mark to market of the collateral backing our DAI.
+The debt component of our CDP operates similarly to other CDP platforms, like Aave, where users deposit assets as collateral to borrow against them.
+Each borrowing event results in the issuance of DAI, while repayments return DAI to our Morpho multi-market.
+This design ensures that the system scales and unwinds efficiently based on the mark-to-market valuation of the collateral backing the issued DAI.

-In order for a TOKEN to unlock a borrow market, the community needs a pool of 69k USD equivilant.
-This is for the social signal that the community wants to unlock borrow.
+## Unlocking a Borrow Market

+To enable borrowing for a specific token (TOKEN), the community must establish a liquidity pool with a minimum equivalent of **$420,000 USD.** This threshold serves as a social signal, indicating sufficient interest and demand for the token's borrowing functionality.

-Once a token hits the pool minimum, the protocol will turn on a DIA oracle (assuming DIA's oracle criteria are met), and create a new morpho market for the pair TOKEN/DAI.
-On launch, the IMF will pay for all oracle gas fees, with the aim to protocolise this in the future.
+Once the liquidity requirement is met, the protocol will activate a **DIA oracle** (provided that DIA's oracle criteria are satisfied) and create a new **Morpho market** for the **TOKEN/DAI** pair.
+Initially, the **IMF** (International Meme Fund) will cover all oracle gas fees, with the long-term goal of transitioning this responsibility to the protocol.

+## Borrow Limits and Liquidity Adjustments

-Borrow limits are adjusted as on chain liquidity changes.
-A great property of this approach is we can keep collaterisation ratios constant, as the risk in the system is managed by scaling up total borrow with liquidity.
+Borrowing limits are dynamically adjusted based on on-chain liquidity.
+A key advantage of this approach is the ability to maintain stable collateralization ratios, as the system mitigates risk by scaling borrowing capacity in proportion to available liquidity.

-The interest rate is priced on a compound style curve.
-As a TOKEN community manages to shift sell demand to borrow, the interest rate rises.
-This will naturally attract yield chasers to deposit their DAI into the multi-market, or more TOKEN holders into the pool.
-Put another way, the market will find a natural equilibrium between borrow demand and the fair market interest rate.
+## Interest Rate Mechanism

+Interest rates follow a **Compound-style** curve.
+As the TOKEN community shifts sell pressure towards borrowing demand, the interest rate increases accordingly.
+This rise in rates incentivizes:

+-   **Yield-seeking lenders** to deposit additional DAI into the multi-market.
+-   **TOKEN holders** to contribute more liquidity to the pool.

+This mechanism naturally drives the market toward an equilibrium between borrowing demand and a fair market interest rate.

-It's worth noting that high interest rates in the short term have a negligable impact on holders profit, but have an outsized impact on TOKEN price.
+It is important to note that **short-term spikes in interest rates have a negligible impact on overall holder profitability** but can have a **significant effect on the price of TOKEN** due to increased borrowing demand.

-TODO: moon math calculator embed.